LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 > TSV and variations of them.
 The simplicity of the formats make them great for
 > exchange and archival.
 They are not bound to a specific program (unlike Excel
 > files, say, there is no `CSV` program, just lots and lots of programs that
-> support the format, including Excel by the way.), and you wouldn't have any
+> support the format, including Excel), and you wouldn't have any
 > problems opening a 40 year old file today if you came across one.
 {: .callout}
 <!-- hm, reminds me of MARC -->